Skip to main content

 How to get the best config of an estimator and use it to train the original model outside FLAML?

 When you finished training an AutoML estimator, you may want to use it in other code w/o depending on FLAML.
-You can get the automl.best_config and convert it to the parameters of the original model with below code:
+The automl.best_config contains FLAML's search space parameters, which may differ from the original model's parameters (e.g., FLAML uses log_max_bin for LightGBM instead of max_bin).
+You need to convert them using the config2params() method.

 from flaml import AutoML